Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

 Multi-step reasoning
 ----------------------
 If one were to write a prompt that describes an optimization problem, the LLM can try to tackle it in a number of ways.
-The nature of LLM's is such that the approach it takes will be different every time, with one being more successful than the other.
+The nature of LLMs is such that the approach it takes will be different every time, with one being more successful than the other.
 Our goal should be to achieve a prompt that is as effective and consistent as possible.
 To achieve this, we can nudge the LLM by including instructions for a successfully approach.